+Box It refers to the mail box/inbox where document data created by scan, print, and fax jobs, are stored in the TOE.
 Box function (Mail box/inbox) It allows scanned document data or document data specified from a PC to be stored in a mail box, or documents received by I-fax to be stored in an inbox.
 It allows for operations such as print, send and delete of document data stored in a mail box or inbox.
 Box PIN PIN used for access to mail boxes and inboxes where document data are stored.
 It is used to control access to document data.
 Copy function It produces duplicates of the hardcopy documents by scanning and printing.
 External interface An interface to transmit print and fax/I-fax jobs and receive data from time server.
 Fax Inbox A box to store document data received through fax/I-fax, which enables to print the stored document data.
-Hardcopy Device (HCD) A system producing or utilizing a physical embodiment of an electronic document or image.
+Hardcopy Device A system producing or utilizing a physical embodiment of an electronic document or image.
 These systems include printers, scanners, fax machines, digital copiers, MFPs (multifunction peripherals), MFDs (multifunction devices), "all-in-ones," and other similar products.

 I-fax Short for Internet Fax, which uses the Internet to receive and send fax documents, instead of telephone line.

-It refers to the mail box/inbox where document data created by scan, print, and fax jobs, are stored in the TOE.
-It produces a hardcopy document from its electronic form stored in the TOE.
-It contains various print setting options for selecting color/monochrome, paper type, and duplex printing, etc. An interface to access the MFP from Web browser over LAN; it confirms the behavior of the MFP, operates jobs, operate box functionalities, and enables various settings.
-It allows the conversion of data from its hardcopy form to its electronic form, to create document data.
-It allows scanned document data or document data stored in a mail box/inbox to be received for transmission to an email address, shared folder on a PC, or I-fax transmission.
-A person or organizational entity responsible for protecting TOE assets and establishing related security policies.
-Assets for which either disclosure or alteration by a User who is not an Administrator or the owner of the data would have an effect on the operational security of the TOE.
-Assets for which alteration by a User who is not an Administrator or the owner of the data would have an effect on the operational security of the TOE, but for which disclosure is acceptable.
-A User who has been specifically granted the authority to manage some portion or all of the TOE and whose actions may affect the TOE security policy (TSP).
+Print function It produces a hardcopy document from its electronic form stored in the TOE.
+Print Setting It contains various print setting options for selecting color/monochrome, paper type, and duplex printing, etc. Remote UI An interface to access the MFP from Web browser over LAN; it confirms the behavior of the MFP, operates jobs, operate box functionalities, and enables various settings.
+Scan function It allows the conversion of data from its hardcopy form to its electronic form, to create document data.
+Send (Universal Send) function It allows scanned document data or document data stored in a mail box/inbox to be received for transmission to an email address, shared folder on a PC, or I-fax transmission.
+TOE Owner A person or organizational entity responsible for protecting TOE assets and establishing related security policies.
+TSF Confidential Data Assets for which either disclosure or alteration by a User who is not an Administrator or the owner of the data would have an effect on the operational security of the TOE.
+TSF Protected Data Assets for which alteration by a User who is not an Administrator or the owner of the data would have an effect on the operational security of the TOE, but for which disclosure is acceptable.
+U. ADMINISTRATOR A User who has been specifically granted the authority to manage some portion or all of the TOE and whose actions may affect the TOE security policy (TSP).
 Administrators may possess special privileges that provide capabilities to override portions of the TSP.
-It allows users to operate the TOE from the control panel, and the TOE to display information on the control panel.
-A User who is authorized to perform User Document Data processing functions of the TOE.
-The asset that consists of the information contained in a user's document.
-The asset that consists of the information about a user's document or job to be processed by the TOE.
+UI function It allows users to operate the TOE from the control panel, and the TOE to display information on the control panel.
+U.NORMAL A User who is authorized to perform User Document Data processing functions of the TOE.
+User Document Data The asset that consists of the information contained in a user's document.
+User Function Data The asset that consists of the information about a user's document or job to be processed by the TOE.